MacsiDigital/laravel-xero/README.md

 Everything has been setup to be similar to Laravel syntax.

 We also use a little bit of magic to work with Xero's model names.
-In Xero there are a few differnet modules (Accounting, Payroll AU etc.), at the minute we only support a small part of the accounting area, but we have set naming so that additional modules can be added in future.
+In Xero there are a few different modules (Accounting, Payroll AU etc.), at the minute we only support a small part of the accounting area, but we have set naming so that additional modules can be added in future.

-So to use the conacts in the Accounting modelue we would use the following syntax.
+So to use the conacts in the Accounting module we would use the following syntax.

 ``` php
 	$xero = new \MacsiDigital\Xero\Xero;